Fully Dynamic Adversarially Robust Correlation Clustering in Polylogarithmic Update Time: Preliminaries

 \begin{definition}[\cite{Assadi022}] Given a graph $G=(V,E)$, an $\eps$-sparse-dense decomposition $\{\Vsparse, K_1, \ldots, K_k\}$, denoted as $\SDD_{G,\eps}$, is a partition of $G$ consisting of: \begin{itemize} \item \textbf{Sparse vertices} $\Vsparse$: There exists an absolute constant $\eta_0$ such that for any vertex $v\in \Vsparse$, either $N(v)=\emptyset$, or there are at least $\eta_0 \cdot \eps \cdot \deg{v}$ neighbors $u$ such that $\card{N(v) \sym N(u)} \geq \eta_0 \cdot \eps \cdot \max\set{\deg{(u)},\deg{(v)}}$. \item \textbf{Dense vertices partitioned into \underline{almost-cliques} $K_1,\ldots,K_k$}: For every $i \in [k]$, each $K_i$ has the following properties.
 Let $\Delta(K_{i})$ be the maximum degree of the vertices in $K_i$ (the degree is counted in $G$), then: \begin{enumerate}[leftmargin=20pt, label=$\roman*)$.] \item Every vertex $v\in K_{i}$ has at most $\eps\cdot \Delta(K_{i})$ \emph{non-neighbors} inside ${K_{i}}$; \item Every vertex $v\in K_{i}$ has at most $\eps\cdot \Delta(K_{i})$ \emph{neighbors} outside ${K_{i}}$; \item Size of each $K_i$ satisfies $(1-\eps)\cdot \Delta(K_{i}) \leq |K_{i}| \leq (1+\eps)\cdot \Delta(K_{i})$. \end{enumerate} \end{itemize} \end{definition} When we refer to a sparse-dense decomposition $\SDD_{G,\eps}$, we mean a partition of $G$ with the labels on the vertices, i.e., for each vertex $u\in \SDD_{G,\eps}$, there is a corresponding label indicating whether it is a sparse vertex, and if not, which almost-clique it belongs to.

 \paragraph{Algorithms for sparse-dense decomposition.} The main message of \cite{Assadi022} is a \emph{randomized} algorithm that computes a $\SDD_{G,\eps}$ in $O(n\polylog{n})$ time.
-Furthermore, in their proof of the existence of the sparse-dense decomposition, it is also implied that there exists a \emph{deterministic} algorithm that computes an $\eps$-sparse-dense decomposition in $O(m)$ time, where $m$ is the number of edges.
+Furthermore, in their proof of the existence of the sparse-dense decomposition, it is also implied that there exists a \emph{deterministic} algorithm that computes an $\eps$-sparse-dense decomposition in polynomial time.
 The formal statement is given as follows. \begin{proposition}[\cite{Assadi022}] For any input graph $G=(V,E)$ and every $\eps<\frac{1}{64}$, there always exists a sparse-dense decomposition of $G$.
-Moreover, there exist \begin{enumerate}[label=\roman*).] \item a deterministic algorithm that, given an unweighted graph $G=(V,E)$, computes an $\eps$-sparse-dense decomposition in $O(m)$ time. \item a randomized algorithm that, given an unweighted graph $G=(V,E)$, with high probability computes an $\eps$-sparse-dense decomposition in $O(n \log^2{n})$ time.
+Moreover, there exist \begin{enumerate}[label=\roman*).] \item a deterministic algorithm that, given an unweighted graph $G=(V,E)$, computes an $\eps$-sparse-dense decomposition in polynomial time. \item a randomized algorithm that, given an unweighted graph $G=(V,E)$, with high probability computes an $\eps$-sparse-dense decomposition in $O(n \log^2{n})$ time.
 The running time is deterministic, and the randomness is only over the success probability. \end{enumerate} \end{proposition}